Select any two GPUs for comparison

 The 8600 GTS has 28.8 GB/sec greater memory bandwidth than the GeForce FX 5200, which means that the memory performance of the 8600 GTS is slightly better than the GeForce FX 5200.

 The GeForce FX 5200 has 4 Shader Processing Units and the GeForce 8600 GTS 512MB has 32.
-The 8600 GTS having 28 better shader performance and an altogether better performance when taking into account other relevant data means that the 8600 GTS delivers a noticeably smoother and more efficient experience when processing graphical data than the GeForce FX 5200.
+However, the actual shader performance of the GeForce FX 5200 is 1 and the actual shader performance of the 8600 GTS is 54.
+The 8600 GTS having 53 better shader performance and an altogether better performance when taking into account other relevant data means that the 8600 GTS delivers a noticeably smoother and more efficient experience when processing graphical data than the GeForce FX 5200.

 The GeForce 8600 GTS 512MB requires 75 Watts to run but there is no entry for the GeForce FX 5200.
 We would recommend a PSU with at least 350 Watts for the 8600 GTS, but we do not have a recommended PSU wattage for the GeForce FX 5200.